pbenettin/Montepaldi_data_publication/readme.md

 # Montepaldi vineyard data

 This dataset includes soil moisture and water stable isotope data collected at the Montepaldi farm (Tuscany, Italy) in the summer 2021.
-The data is discussed in the paper "*Ecohydrological dynamics and temporal water origin in a European Mediterranean vineyard*", by P. Benettin, D. Penna, M. Tagliavini, C. Andreotti, F.S.
-Manca di Villahermosa, M. Verdone, A. Dani.
+The data is discussed in the paper "*Ecohydrological dynamics and temporal water origin in a European Mediterranean vineyard*", by P. Benettin, M. Tagliavini, C. Andreotti, F.S.
+Manca di Villahermosa, M. Verdone, A. Dani and D. Penna.
 The manuscript is currently under peer review.

 ## Field site

-The experimental vineyard *Nincio 3* (43° 40' 14.47" N, 11° 08' 20.46" E, WGS84, [see on Google Map](https://maps.app.goo.gl/tfqomNEx16TET9An8)), has a size of 2.3 ha and is located on a slope degrading toward a small river.
+The experimental vineyard *Nincio 3* (43° 40' 14.47" N, 11° 08' 20.46" E, WGS84, [see on Google Maps](https://maps.app.goo.gl/tfqomNEx16TET9An8)), has a size of 2.3 ha and is located on a slope degrading toward a small river.
 Elevation ranges between 109 and 146 m a.s.l.
 The vineyard is cultivated with 12-year-old grapevines.

 ![](01_field_location.jpeg)